 Sometimes we found ourselves following other people’s clock.
-Many times, you will see that everyone is doing something, and that will put pressure on you to do something too just to prove yourself.
+Many times, you will see that everyone is doing something, and that will pressure you to do something too in order to prove yourself.
 Let me tell you what will happen, you will get so tired that the only thing on your mind is going to be: I AM NOT ENOUGH.
 But guess what?
 You are MORE THAN ENOUGH, all you need to acknowledge is that everyone has their own clock.
 It seems that everyone is going faster than you, but the truth is that we are going to the same place, although, we choose different routes.
 People work under different conditions so do not follow them.

 Be your own kind of beauty

 Beauty is in the eyes of those who want to see.
 It comes from the inside then expand to the outside.
 Beauty is not about your skin color or your body perfection, neither your hair.
 It is about personality, character, and identity.
 It is about how you see yourself, not how people see you.
 Beauty is acknowledging the perfection inside of you.